rellaner/awesome-position-based-quantum-cryptography/README.md

 ### $f$-BB84

 - [Quantum position verification in the random oracle model (2014)](https://doi.org/10.1007/978-3-662-44381-1_1) - Considers QPV in higher dimensions carefully and shows unconditional security in the random oracle model.
-Provides more efficient extensions to QPA and PB-QKD in the random oracle model.
 - [A single-qubit position verification protocol that is secure against multi-qubit attacks (2022)](https://doi.org/10.1038/s41567-022-01577-0) - Shows a robust linear lower bound on the dimension of the attack resource state.
 - [Single-qubit loss-tolerant quantum position verification protocol secure against en- tangled attackers (2023)](https://doi.org/10.1103/PhysRevLett.131.140802) - Tightly characterises the secure region of the protocol depending on the loss and error rates.